Pometry/Raphtory/docs/user-guide/views/2_time.md

 # Querying the graph over time
 Raphtory provides six functions: `before()`, `at()`, `after()`, `window()`, `expand()` and `rolling()` for traveling through time and viewing a graph as it was at a specific point, or between two points (applying a time window).

-All of these functions can be called on a `graph`, `node`, or `edge`, returning an equivalent `Graph View`, `Node View` or `Edge View` which have all the same functions as its unfiltered counterpart.
+All of these functions can be called on a `graph`, `node`, or `edge`, returning an equivalent `GraphView`, `NodeView` or `EdgeView` which have all the same functions as its unfiltered counterpart.
 This means that if you write a function which takes a Raphtory entity, regardless of which filters have been applied.

 ## Before, At and After